Bold and Easy Floral Coloring Pages for Beginners (Free Printables)

 Swags, garlands, arches, diagonal sprays, and trailing cascades move flowers across the page in flowing lines.
 The loose, airy layouts have lots of white space and are quick to finish.
 These relaxed pages reward a calm, unhurried sitting with soft pencil shading.

-Why these thick line floral coloring pages feel so relaxing
+Why thick line floral coloring pages are easy to start

 How to print bold and easy floral coloring pages at home